Director

 I can imagine fans of A Christmas Story finding the most joy out of this film.

-To most audiences, McGavin is "the Old Man."
 Sikking fills the role well, with an ever-present look of confusion mixed with stern intent on his face.

-I also liked the relationship depicted between Ralph and his father.
-There seems to be a little more closeness between the two.
-This movie has no references to A Christmas Story, which is fine.
 Considering that Ralph's dad bought him his coveted Red Ryder BB gun in the previous film (the one person he didn't directly ask) it's a nice, subtle touch for the two to have a little closer relationship.

-Shepherd knows how to capture the world through the eyes of a kid facing the hard truth, with no soft way of putting it, that despite all of our plans and goals and fantasies, life is way too heavy for us to force and push in the direction we want it to go.
+Shepherd knows how to capture the world through the eyes of a kid facing the hard truth, with no soft way of putting it, that despite all of our plans and goals and fantasies, life is way too heavy for us to force and push it in the direction we want it to go.
 Only by luck or by chance will it cooperate with our demands.

 It's the daily grind that makes vacation glamorous.
 The more we work, the more we yearn for and appreciate vacation.
 You can't have rest and relaxation without putting in your 40-hours a week.